Guide

 Scope of this guide: The Xumo Stream Box is a joint-venture device from Charter (Spectrum's parent company) and Comcast, so the same hardware family also ships to Xfinity customers.
 This guide is specifically about how the Xumo behaves on Spectrum TV through the Spectrum TV app.
 Xfinity customers using the Xfinity Stream app on the same box will see different app behavior, different channel lineups, and different DVR rules.

 The short version: the Xumo Stream Box gives you the same Spectrum channels at home plus 300+ streaming apps in one device, but you lose channel-surf-friendly remote buttons, surround sound on live cable channels, and the ability to watch TV when your home internet is down.
 If those three things matter to you, keep the cable box.
-If they don't, the Xumo is a real upgrade.
+If they don't, the Xumo may feel like a real upgrade.

 Spectrum is steering subscribers toward the Xumo Stream Box as a replacement for the traditional set-top cable box.
 If you're a current Spectrum TV customer being offered one, or a new subscriber deciding whether to take the cable box or the Xumo, the channel lineup question is usually the first one to settle.